 UEFA's objective is to support research projects that are of high relevance and interest to its 55 member associations.
 The closer the cooperation between academia and the associations, the greater and more lasting the benefits for European football.
-For this reason, all research projects must be supported by a national association by means of a letter of recommendation.
+For this reason, all research projects must be supported by a national association by means of a letter of recommendation signed by the president or general secretary/CEO.